This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-We have essentially implemented the setattr function ourselves, and this implementation seems to be generic.
-As long as we provide the fieldInfo for a specific type, it will work.
-The fieldInfo contains the field name, field offset, and field type size.
-This can be considered metadata.
-Additionally, metadata might include variable names, function names, etc. These pieces of information do not directly participate in the program’s execution but provide additional information about the program’s structure, data, types, etc. The content of metadata seems to be fixed and known to us since it exists in the program’s source code.
-Does the C/C++ compiler provide this functionality?
-The answer is: For programs in debug mode, some metadata might be retained for debugging purposes, but in release mode, nothing is retained.
-The benefit of this is obvious: since this information is not necessary for the program to run, not retaining it can significantly reduce the size of the binary executable.
+We can see that we basically implemented the setattr function ourselves, and this implementation seems to be generic.
+We just need to provide the fieldInfo for specific types.
+This fieldInfo stores the field name, field offset, and field type size.
+It can be regarded as metadata.
+In addition, there might be variable names, function names, and so on.
+This information does not directly participate in program execution but provides additional information about program structure, data, types, etc. The contents stored in metadata also seem to be fixed patterns, all known information to us, because they exist in the program’s source code.
+Does the C/C++ compiler provide such functionality?
+The answer is: for programs in debug mode, some information might be retained for debugging, but in release mode, nothing is stored.
+The advantage of this is obvious, as this information is not essential for program execution, and not retaining it can significantly reduce the size of the binary executable.

-Next, I will use the C language as an example to correlate its source code with its binary representation.
-Let’s see what information is actually needed for code execution.
+Next, I will use the C language as an example to map its source code to its binary representation.
+What information is actually needed to execute the code?

 Variable Definition